pierrep/ofxGstV4L2Sink/README.md

 ```
 virtualCam.update(myPixels);
 ```
-Currently this addon converts the RGB pixel data you provide it to the YUYV pixel format, which should be recognised by most cameras.
+Currently this addon converts the RGB pixel data you provide it to the YUYV pixel format, which should be recognised by most (if not all) V4L2 applications.

 ## SETUP THE LOOPBACK DEVICE
 To install the loopback device on Ubuntu: